DaniloBFS/DaniloBFS/README.md

-### Olá!
-Eu sou o Danilo Borim
+### Hello!
+I am Danilo Borim

 - 🔭 I’m a Web Developer
-- 🌱 I’m currently working with PHP and ReactJS
+- 🌱 I’m currently working with Laravel and ReactJS
 - 📫 How to reach me: daniloborimfelix20@gmail.com
 -->